Anyika Onuora

-Specialising in the short sprints and sprint relays in her early career, and despite being part of the Great Britain 4 x 100 metres relay team that took gold at the 2014 European Athletics Championships, a move on her coaches suggestion to the longer 400 sprint and relay in her later career led to her most significant individual and relay successes.
-In the 4 x 400 metres relay, she won a World Championship bronze medal in 2015, while in 2016 an individual bronze in the 400 metres, and relay gold in the 4 x 400 metres relay at the European Championships were followed by an Olympic bronze medal in the 4 x 400 metres relay.
+Specialising in the short sprints and sprint relays in her early career, and despite being part of the Great Britain 4 × 100 metres relay team that took gold at the 2014 European Athletics Championships, a move on her coaches suggestion to the longer 400 sprint and relay in her later career led to her most significant individual and relay successes.
+In the 4 × 400 metres relay, she won a World Championship bronze medal in 2015, while in 2016 an individual bronze in the 400 metres, and relay gold in the 4 × 400 metres relay at the European Championships were followed by an Olympic bronze medal in the 4 × 400 metres relay.

 Career

-Her first major junior international competition was the 2003 European Athletics Junior Championships, where she finished fifth in the 100 m event and won a silver medal with the British 4×100 metres relay team.
-She competed in her first major senior tournaments in 2006: at the Melbourne Commonwealth Games she reached the semi-finals of the 100 m and won her second silver medal in the 4×100 m relay with the English team.
+Her first major junior international competition was the 2003 European Athletics Junior Championships, where she finished fifth in the 100 m event and won a silver medal with the British 4 × 100 metres relay team.
+She competed in her first major senior tournaments in 2006: at the Melbourne Commonwealth Games she reached the semi-finals of the 100 m and won her second silver medal in the 4 × 100 m relay with the English team.
 Five months later at her first European Athletics Championships, she achieved the same feat again, reaching the individual semi-finals and taking another silver medal with the relay team.
 She also competed in the 2006 IAAF World Cup, representing Europe, but finished last, despite recording a season's best for the team.
 A technical lane mix-up with the United States team resulted in a poor performance for the British team and disqualification for the American team.

 Onuora was chosen to represent Great Britain at the 2008 Beijing Olympics as a back-up runner in the relay team; however, ultimately she did not compete for the team.

 She competed at the 2009 Manchester City Games in a 150 metres street race, winning the "B" final of the women's event.

-On 28 August 2014, she helped set the British record in the Women's 4 × 100 m running the 3rd leg, alongside Asha Philip, Ashleigh Nelson and Desiree Henry in the Diamond League in Zurich.
+On 28 August 2014, she helped set the British record in the Women's 4 × 100 m running the 3rd leg, alongside Asha Philip, Ashleigh Nelson and Desirèe Henry in the Diamond League in Zurich.
 This broke the British record set 11 days before at the 2014 European Athletics Championships.

 She was a member of the bronze medal winning British women's 4 × 400 metres relay team at the 2016 Rio Olympics.